honzikv/kiv-ds-semester-proj/ex03/README.md

 ### OpenAPI Documentation

 The API is documented using OpenAPI which is exposed on the `/docs` endpoint.
-For example, the documentation for the first node can be accessed here http://localhost:5001/docs.
+For example, the documentation for the first node can be accessed here http://localhost:5001/docs while the documentation for the 4th node is at http://localhost:5004/docs.

-The root node always contains additional endpoints to check the structure of the tree and the nodes in the system.
+The root node always contains additional endpoints to check the structure of the binary tree and the nodes in the system.
 The OpenAPI page should look like this:

 ![](openapi.png)